lotharelvin/Doggo/README.md

 ### Using a joystick controller
 We have implemented basic support for controlling the robot from a Playstation dual shock controller.
 To use the controller, we actually use the same firmware, and instead add a program on the host computer's side that reads joystick values and sends the appropriate trot, stop, etc commands to the robot using the text-based XBee serial interface.
 You can find the code here: https://github.com/stanfordroboticsclub/DoggoCommand

+### Our modification

+Currently, we've used GND beside the USB port, Vin , 01as UART0, 9 10 asUART1, 78 as UART2, 3132 as UART3,14-17 and 11-13 to connect IMU, 33 34 to connect xbee.

+Now we want to add four force sensors for each leg, we first choose pin 20-23 for leg0 to leg 3.